-Haynes also appreciates the customizability of Perspective’s reporting options when communicating with other departments.
-Even when using one of Perspective’s standard reports, Haynes can specify particular reporting parameters with only a few clicks of his mouse:
+Haynes also appreciates the customizability of Resolver’s reporting options when communicating with other departments.
+Even when using one of Resolver’s standard reports, Haynes can specify particular reporting parameters with only a few clicks of his mouse:

-Perspective’s analytical features have also proven to be valuable assets for the SMMC, expanding the range of information they are able to extract from their incident data.
-Perspective Visual Analysis automatically generates visual representations of the links between incident, item, person, organization and vehicle data stored in Perspective.
-Shortly after going live with Perspective, the SMMC experienced a rash of vandalism incidents on campus.
+Resolver’s analytical features have also proven to be valuable assets for the SMMC, expanding the range of information they are able to extract from their incident data.
+Visual Analysis automatically generates visual representations of the links between incident, item, person, organization, and vehicle data stored in Resolver.
+Shortly after going live with Resolver, the SMMC experienced a rash of vandalism incidents on campus.
 Within minutes of examining the link chart generated by Visual Analysis for the incidents, Haynes and the Security Services team were able to identify one key individual involved.

-Perspective has not only fulfilled the SMMC’s need to consolidate incident data and increase their analytical and reporting options, but it has generated many side benefits for the organization as well.
-In order to meet the standards of the Joint Commission on Accreditation of Health Care Organizations, the main regulatory body governing the practices and standards of care provided by health care facilities in the US, the SMMC is required to perform a number of inspection drills throughout the year.
-These inspections ensure that they are meeting the Joint Commission’s requirements, and this proven compliance assures that the SMMC will continue to receive Medicare and Medicaid funding from the US government, as well as payment from private medical insurance companies providing patient coverage.
-Clearly, achieving compliance is critical to the SMMC’s bottom line, and a short while after implementing Perspective, Haynes and his team realized that the system could help them track their inspections more efficiently than before.
+Resolver has not only fulfilled the SMMC’s need to consolidate incident data and increase their analytical and reporting options but has also generated many side benefits for the organization.
+In order to meet the standards of the Joint Commission on Accreditation of Health Care Organizations, the main regulatory body governing the practices and standards of care provided by healthcare facilities in the US, the SMMC is required to perform a number of inspection drills throughout the year.
+These inspections ensure that they are meeting the Joint Commission’s healthcare compliance requirements, assuring that the SMMC will continue to receive Medicare and Medicaid funding from the US government and payment from private medical insurance companies providing patient coverage.
+Clearly, achieving compliance is critical to the SMMC’s bottom line, and a short while after implementing Resolver, Haynes and his team realized that the system could help them track their inspections more efficiently than before.

-With Perspective, the SMMC is able to consolidate all of their Joint Commission inspection data in one location and quickly and easily report on it.
+With Resolver, the SMMC is able to consolidate all of its Joint Commission inspection data in one location and quickly and easily report on it.
 This allows them to effectively prove that their facility is operating according to the Joint Commission’s best practices.
 States Haynes: “When the Joint Commission was at the SMMC three years ago, we had seven notebooks, each of them three or four inches thick, proving that we had met the standards set out for us.
 That’s where our documentation was—buried in notebooks!
-Now, with Perspective, we’ve got that cut right down.
+Now, with Resolver, we’ve got that cut right down.
 If the Joint Commission stopped by today, the information would be readily available.
-We can easily pull up a list through Perspective at any time outlining all the inspections we’ve done, with the date, the details of what we did, the summary and the critique.
-We’ve got it all right at hand, instead of in some notebook in somebody’s office buried in a stack of paper.”
+We can easily pull up a list through Resolver at any time outlining all the inspections we’ve done, with the date, the details of what we did, the summary, and the critique.
+We’ve got it all right at hand instead of in some notebook in somebody’s office buried in a stack of paper.”

-Perspective has also improved the SMMC’s bottom line in other ways.
-One of the greatest benefits the SMMC has seen from Perspective is that it enables them to target their security operations more effectively, resulting in a reduction in incidents and incident losses.
+Resolver has also enhanced the SMMC’s bottom line in other ways.
+One of the greatest benefits the SMMC has seen from Resolver is that it enables them to target their security operations more effectively, resulting in a reduction in incidents and incident losses.

-“Using the analytical and reporting options available in Perspective, Security Services is able to quickly identify patterns and trends in incident activity and intelligently focus their efforts where it is most needed.”
+“Using the analytical and reporting options available in Resolver, Security Services is able to quickly identify patterns and trends in incident activity and intelligently focus their efforts where it is most needed.”

-And when Security Services does prevent an incident from occurring or reduces an incident’s loss, Perspective provides them with an efficient way of recording this information and reporting it to administration.
+When Security Services does prevent an incident from occurring or reduces an incident’s loss, Resolver provides them with an efficient way of recording this information and reporting it to Administration.
 Explains Haynes:

 “When you recover an $11,000 ventilator out in a parking lot, you may not know exactly how it got there or what it’s doing out there, but you do know that finding that ventilator represents an averted loss.
 And an averted loss of $11,000 always looks good at the end of the month.”

-Haynes recently used trending data gleaned from Perspective to request that additional officers be staffed on days and times when incident activity is highest.
-And he is using similar data to plan his officers’ rounds around incident hotspots, anticipating problem areas and working proactively towards incident prevention.
-This approach is earning the respect of administration, proving that Haynes’ Security Services team is a valuable asset to the SMMC:
+Haynes recently used trending data gleaned from Resolver to request that additional officers be staffed on days and times when incident activity is highest.
+He uses similar data to plan his officers’ rounds around incident hotspots, anticipating problem areas and working proactively towards incident prevention.
+This approach is earning the respect of the Administration, proving that Haynes’ Security Services team is a valuable asset to the SMMC:

-As well as enabling Security Services to better allocate officers according to incident trends and statistical data, Perspective allows security staff to better use their time in the office.
-Rather than having to sort through disconnected paper and electronic reports stored in numerous files to find data of interest, Security Services can now find all the SMMC’s incident data consolidated in one location, and they can easily extract meaningful information on demand.
-As Haynes states, Perspective frees up the SMMC’s Security Services team to do what they were hired to do— provide security, not shuffle paper:
+As well as enabling Security Services to better allocate officers according to incident trends and statistical data, Resolver allows security staff to better use their time in the office.
+Rather than having to sort through disconnected paper and electronic reports stored in numerous files to find data of interest, Security Services can now find all the SMMC’s incident data consolidated in one location and easily extract meaningful information on demand.
+As Haynes states, Resolver frees up the SMMC’s Security Services team to do what they were hired to do— provide security, not shuffle paper:

 “We’re no longer using staff as file clerks, trying to locate information.
-We’re letting Perspective do the work for us, so that we can concentrate on other things.
-Perspective saves us a lot of time, allowing us to better utilize our people.”
+We’re letting Resolver do the work for us so that we can concentrate on other things.
+Resolver saves us a lot of time, allowing us to better utilize our people.”

 And, interestingly enough, with more time to properly do their job, Security Services is reporting more incidents than before.
-Previously, only the most serious incidents were documented by security staff as their old incident reporting system was so timeconsuming; whereas now, approximately 35 incidents are documented each month.
-This has increased the pool of data available to Security Services to query and report, giving them even more information to base their security operations on.
+Previously, only the most serious incidents were documented by security staff as their old incident reporting system was so time-consuming, whereas now, approximately 35 incidents are documented each month.
+This has increased the pool of incident and investigation data available to Security Services to query and report, giving them even more information to base their security operations on.

-Having a consolidated database to query and report across has significantly improved security operations at the SMMC, but given the SMMC’s future expansion plans, Haynes is confident that the organization will continue to realize new benefits from Perspective for years to come:
+Having a consolidated database to query and report across has significantly improved security operations at the SMMC.
+Still, given the SMMC’s future expansion plans, Haynes is confident that the organization will continue to realize new benefits from Resolver for years to come:

-“The more we use Perspective, the more possibilities we see.
+“The more we use Resolver, the more possibilities we see.
 If we continue to expand as planned with multiple facilities, I’ll have officers scattered across the metropolitan area.
-As long as we have one system where all the information goes, our command staff will be able to look at the data, understand what’s going on even if they’re not physically present, and know how best to deal with it.
+As long as we have one system where all the information goes, our command staff can look at the data, understand what’s going on even if they’re not physically present, and know how best to deal with it.
 I think that’s going to be a big boon for us.”

-Clearly, Perspective offers the SMMC a myriad of benefits, with more in the making.
-But what about the benefit that most concerns the powers-that-be in any organization considering a system like Perspective… its ROI?
+Clearly, Resolver offers the SMMC many benefits, with more in the making.
+But what about the benefit that most concerns the powers that be in any organization considering a system like Resolver’s ROI?
 Haynes doesn’t have figures on hand, but he does have this to say: